 Cloud Server or Dedicated Hosting

-Physical, Dedicated Server Hosting is great when your business demands outgrow the abilities of VPS hosting.
+Dedicated Server Hosting, which consists of a physical server, is great when your business demands outgrow the abilities of VPS hosting.
 The entire server is dedicated to serving your data only.

 Want to recompile the Linux kernel for deep server hardening?
 Have fun.